rhysd/tweet-app/README.md

 }
 ```

+## FAQ

+### How can I enable dark mode?

+1. Choose 'Toggle Developer Tools' from 'View' menu
+2. Move to 'console' tab in DevTools
+3. Enter JavaScript `location.href = 'https://mobile.twitter.com'`
+4. Click your icon at top left of the window to open account menu
+5. Click toggle switch of dark mode
+6. Close DevTools and click 'New Tweet' from 'Edit' menu to back

 ## Performance

 While a window is closed, renderer process is shutdown and there are only main process and GPU process.